maluio/agentic-k8s/README.md

 - Whether K3s or kubectl were installed or reused
 - Confirmation that the Argo CD components reached a healthy state
 - The Argo CD admin password and a suggested port-forward command for logging in locally
+- The filesystem path to an `agent/kubeconfig` file with read-only credentials

 ### Reset the Cluster